davidmfoley/coursera-algorithms-dev-environment/README.md

 Test code goes in *src/test/java* algs4.jar and stdlib.jar (from the class) are in *src/libs*

+pom.xml is used by maven to build and test the code - check maven docs for more info

 See src/main/PrimeFactors.java and src/test/PrimeFactorsTest.java for example of production and test code.
 (This is not an actual exercise for the class, just an illustration).

 ## Prerequisites